 RECIPE NOTES

-- You can divide the recipe in half and bake it in a square or round 8 or 9" pan.
+- Make it mini: You can divide the recipe in half and bake it in a square or round 8 or 9" pan.
 For a truly mini focaccia, use my small batch loaf pan focaccia, and fold in the peppers and onions in batches after the first resting period.

 - To freeze: Cool completely, then wrap well and freeze.
 You can freeze it as one big piece, but I recommend freezing it in thinner slices or squares (wrapped individually, then stored in a large freezer bag).
 Defrost on your counter, then reheat in a 375F oven until warmed through.